Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 dividend portfolios may not offer a reliable means to capture the value premium consistently.
-However, upon stratifying these portfolios according to different periods of market volatility, it becomes evident that during high volatility periods, the primary determinant of performance is not the geographical region but rather the specific investment strategy employed.
+However, upon stratifying these portfolios according to different periods of market volatility, it becomes evident that during low volatility periods, the primary determinant of performance is not the geographical region but rather the specific investment strategy employed.
+In this case, HY strategies.
 Surprisingly, portfolios based in South Africa (SA) tend to perform well during these high volatility periods, which is somewhat unconventional as such times are typically associated with a flight to safety, and Emerging Markets (EM) and, by extension, South Africa, are considered riskier.

 When extending our analysis to encompass interest rate cycles, we observe a contrasting effect compared to the volatility-based stratification.
+We find that all strategies appear to give the highest return in hiking cycles.

-Specifically, during periods of low volatility, High Yield (HY) indexes yield the highest returns.
-Conversely, high volatility periods yield mixed performances for both High Yield (HY) and Dividend Growth (DG) portfolios.In assessing consistency, we employ the information ratio.
+In assessing consistency, we employ the information ratio.
 Initially, we discern that, at a broad level, dividend portfolios do not consistently maintain a positive ratio over an extended investment horizon.
 However, disparities in performance emerge.
 Notably, South African (SA) and dividend indexes have consistently delivered positive ratios over the past decade.
 In contrast, Emerging Markets (EM) and Japanese (JP) indexes have experienced substantial declines in their information ratios, despite seemingly consistent performance prior to 2015.
 Meanwhile, the United States (US), European Union (EU), and United Kingdom (UK) indexes have exhibited unpredictable performance over the sampled period.

 When we integrate our information ratio findings with drawdown analysis, we observe that advanced economies have experienced the fewest drawdowns